Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

 This is roughly exponential; to provide one example, a look-up table for uncertainty patterns of 48 bits in arrays of 96 bits would approximately consume $3.5 \cdot 10^{58}$ bits of memory ($4.3 \cdot 10^{45}$ TB).
 For this reason, algorithms for unranking combinations on the fly have been developed.
 Notably, Donnot et al. \cite{unrank} proposed a fast algorithm named \texttt{unranking\_factoradic} with $\mathcal{O}(d^{2} \cdot log_{2}(d))$ complexity in bit operations.
 Even then, unranking for all $N$ codebook entries would raise the overall time complexity from $\mathcal{O}(d \cdot N)$ to $\mathcal{O}(d^{2} \cdot log_{2}(d) \cdot N)$, clearly violating the second constraint.

 However, \textbf{partial sorting} can be used to drastically cut down the overall number of operations.
 In practice, $N$ is extremely large - applications to very large databases is indeed a key motivation of hashing.
-In comparison the number $K$ of top items to retrieve should be negligible.
-Even though we show results for mAP@K for $K$ going up to 100, in practice going through a list of 100 search results every two seconds makes little sense for the end user or user application.
+In comparison the number $K$ of top items to retrieve should be negligible, especially under real-time circumstances.

 It is therefore safe to assume we can find $K'$ such that $N \gg K' \gg K$.
 Using partial sorting, $N - K'$ irrelevant items can then be filtered out based on the raw Hamming distance, without accounting for uncertainty.
 This costs the same $d \cdot N$ \texttt{XOR} operations as previously.
 Within the remaining $K'$ items, using uncertainty only requires an additional $\mathcal{O}(d^{2} \cdot K')$, which can be considered small next to $d \cdot N$.